Professor Kate Devlin

 Kate began her academic career with a degree in archaeology, going on to specialise with a PhD in computer science in 2004.
 She is an interdisciplinary researcher who sits between the arts and the sciences, examining the impact of technology on the world, both past and present – the trust we place in it and the attachment we feel.

-Kate is a mental health advocate, speaking openly about her experiences, and is a keen supporter of diversity in tech, striving to highlight the power imbalance in the development and deployment of artificial intelligence.
+As well as her work on AI and promoting humanism as a patron of Humanists UK, Kate is a mental health advocate, speaking openly about her experiences, and is a keen supporter of diversity in tech, striving to highlight the power imbalance in the development and deployment of artificial intelligence.